xyjiang970/xyjiang970.github.io/projects/pandas_project_challenge/pandas.md

 # Python pandas Challenge

 These are a series of mini-projects allowing me to grow my skills in using the pandas software library.
-Every week I challenged myself with one data handling task (whether it be web scraping, cleaning, visualizing, etc) to sharpen my proficiency in that area.
+Every week, I challenged myself with one data handling task (whether it be web scraping, cleaning, visualizing, etc) to sharpen my proficiency in that area.

 <br>